 - Inscription: Union Postale Universelle.
 CARTE POSTALE, 萬國郵便聯合端書

-There is no caption identifying the statue or location on the postcard, but certainly the Kamakura Daibutsu was well known by the early twentieth century.
-In the coming years, however, it would become standard printing practice to include letterpress captions, often both in English and Japanese, describing the scene.
-The fine reticulation pattern and matte card stock identified this image as a photomechanical reproduction using ink, known as a collotype (Jap. korotaipu コロタイプ).
+There is no caption identifying the statue or location on the postcard, but the Kamakura Daibutsu was certaily well known in the early twentieth century.
+In the coming years, however, it would become standard practice to include letterpress captions, often both in English and Japanese, to describe the scene.
+The fine reticulation pattern and matte cardstock identifies this image as a photomechanical reproduction, known as a collotype (korotaipu コロタイプ).
 As with standard albumen and silver gelatin photography, early postcards were hand tinted with water-color washes.

 The small margin at the bottom of the card was left for correspondence.
 Before 1907, the Union Postale Universelle required the entire reverse of the postcard be used for the address and name of the recipient, thus early publishers would leave blank space for a brief messages on the front of the card.
 Because of this limitation, the correspondance was typically very short, with foreign travellers often briefly commenting on their sightseeing excursions.

 The reverse of this card is bordered by an ornamental filigree-like design in umber brown ink.
 This card is an example of an “undivided back,” since no line appears separating the spaces on the back where the correspondence and address would later come to be written.
 This functions now as an easy identifier for dating old postcards, with this exemplar dating between 1900 and 1907.
 In additon, a small scalloped square appears in the top right corner, indicating the location to affix the necessary postage.